 In Soledad House’s women’s addiction treatment program, patients have access to:

 - Individual, group, and family therapy in

 - Relapse prevention education in

 - Narcotics Anonymous or 12-step meetings

 - Exercise therapy

 What are benzos holding you back from?
-If you or someone you love struggles with a benzodiazepine addiction, seek help and you can find out.
-At Soledad House in San Diego, California, you can overcome addiction thanks to evidence-based treatment plans.
-Call 866-314-3222 to embark on a journey to your sobriety.
+If you or someone you love struggles with benzodiazepine addiction, seek help and you can find out.
+Contact Soledad House in San Diego to overcome addiction with the help of evidence-based treatment plans.
+Call 866.314.3222 to embark on a journey to your sobriety.